-The current multi stakeholder approach to Internet governance is very complex and lacks both transparency and accountability in order for all actors to fully adhere to the way the internet is currently governed.
-We need to ensure that the global principles for Internet governance continue to develop in line with our internet COMPACT, through enhanced coordination with EU Member States and proactive presence in international fora.
-Furthermore, the Commission, in cooperation with the EEAS, will present an EU vision for Internet governance as part of the overall internet strategy.The current institutional set up needs to be strengthened and streamlined, including the functioning of the Governmental advisory Committee (GAC) to ICANN and an IGF better focused on main challenges in producing concrete deliverables.
+The current multi stakeholder approach to internet governance is very complex and lacks both transparency and accountability in order for all actors to fully adhere to the way of the Internet is current governed.
+We need to ensure that the global principles for Internet Governance continue to develop in line with the principles presented in the Commission Communication on Internet Policy & Governance, through enhanced coordination with EU MS and a proactive presence in international fora.
+Furthermore, the Commission has presented an EU vision for Internet governance as part of the overall Internet strategy.The current institutional set up needs to be strengthened and streamlined, including the functioning of the Governmental advisory Committee (GAC) to ICANN and an IGF better focussed on main challenges in producing concrete deliverables.
 The complexity of the current multi stakeholder approach to Internet Governance has to be further developed in a comprehensible manner so as to ensure inclusiveness of all actors.
-The establishment of GIPO will contribute to this.The concept and implementing actions of the NDS are still at an early stage and should be further developed through structured cooperation with relevant Commission services, the EEAS and with EU Member States.
-The management of .eu requires substantial resources for managing the current contract, tendering a new contract, as well as amending the .eu Regulation.
-Within the unit resources have been shifted for this purpose.
+The establishment of GIPO will contribute to this.The .eu domain name is under direct responsibility of the European Commission.
+The management contract is being renewed and CONNECT needs to reflect on a review of the legal framework.